puzzle/docker-techlab/labs/08_dev_port.md

 Make sure you're outside that freshly created app directory when you execute the next commands.

-Now you can mount the php-app into your docker container via
+Now you can mount the php-app into your docker container via **Tipp:** you might want to set the absolute path on the -v option eg. `-v c:/temp/php-app:/var/www/html`

 `$ docker run -itd --name apache-php -v php-app:/var/www/html  php:7-apache`